invertase/react-native-firebase-docs/v3.1.*/auth/reference/auth.md

 > This is an experimental feature and is only part of React Native Firebase.

 Adds a listener to observe changes to the [ref auth.User] object.
 This is a superset of everything from [ref auth.auth#onAuthStateChanged], [ref auth.auth#onIdTokenChanged] and user changes.
-This goal of this method is to provide easier listening to **all** user changes such as `emailVerified` without manually having to call `.reload()`.
+This goal of this method is to provide easier listening to **all** user changes, such as when credentials are linked and unlinked, without manually having to call `.reload()`.

 Returns an unsubscriber function.